+Figure 5-2 - Review Cycle (IHO Resolution 2/2007)

-5Process for extending a specification
+Process for extending a specification

-When extending a specification, inapplicable steps from the basic process described in section 5.1 can be omitted.
-Which steps should be omitted depends on the nature of the extension.
-Project Teams will have to make case-by-case decisions about which stages are needed, depending on circumstances.
+If there is a demonstrated need to extend an existing product specification, developers should review the steps in the basic process in section 5.1 and determine which can be omitted.

-If features, information types, attributes, or relationships are to be added, removed, or modified, most of the steps in the basic process will be needed, often in a modified form.
-The spatial reference system and packaging/maintenance will probably not change in such a revision and the corresponding phases can be skipped or abbreviated.
-Activities in the Initiation phase generally will be needed with appropriate modifications; for example, for extensions involving additional features it will be necessary to define the need and scope of the additions and obtain relevant samples of source materials.
+For example, if features, information types, attributes, or relationships are added, removed, or modified, most of the steps in the basic process will be needed.
+The spatial reference system and packaging/maintenance may not change in such a revision and the corresponding phases can be skipped.

-If the extension consists of defining a new transfer mode, such as adding a streamed delivery mode for data products originally intended for delivery in exchange sets, it is likely that only the following stages need be executed:
+If the extension consists of defining a new transfer mode, such as adding a streaming delivery mode for data products originally intended for exchange set delivery, it is likely that only the following stages need be executed: